dmliao/wanderer/docs/content/pages/06-plugins.md

 ```
 {
-    touchedFile, - fileInfo - object with information about the input file
+    assetInfo, - object with information about the input file
+    baseContentDir - string - path to the content directory
     baseFrameDir, - string - path to the frame directory
     targetDirPath, - string - path to the directory that this file should be saved in
     cacheDirectory - string - path to the cache directory for storing temporary files